SANGET/blog-v3/content/pages/resume_en.md

 ## My Profile

-I am Alex, who is a Frontend engineer, working on Frontend related for six years.
+I am Alex, a Frontend engineer, six years experience of Frontend develop.
 The main work in the pass was: Construction, planning and application of `UI lib`; Construction and application of `Web admin dashboard Framework`; Front-end project quality control and team coordination.

 Like to explore the pinciple of how things work, like to `read`, `sport`, `photography`, `playing guitar`, `coding`.